 Restoring Your Child’s Health with a Dental Crown

 What can you expect from your tooth crown placement experience?

 - Dr. Dhillon will numb the area.
 We will provide patient comforts.
-Nitrous oxide is also an option at Just for Kids Dentistry.
+Laughing gas is also an option at Just for Kids Dentistry.

 - Your children’s dentist will place the dental dam.
 This small piece of latex will isolate the affected tooth and protect the rest of the mouth.